132nd-vWing/OPBH-Brief/MISSION INFORMATION/WX.md

 CJTF is located UTC+4<br>
 OPBH Day 4<br>
-The server will start at 1800z and the time ingame will be 100L
+The server will start at 1800z and the time ingame will be 1400L <br>
+z = Zulu Time, L = Local Time<br>

 ## Weather Report